 Ambulatory Care Experience

-- The ambulatory care experience is based out of Abington Family Medicine, a practice located approximately 1.5 miles from Abington Memorial Hospital.
+- The ambulatory care experience is based out of Abington Family Medicine, a practice located approximately 1.5 miles from Abington Hospital – Jefferson Health.
 Drug information, medication recommendations, physician education and patient education are routine activities in a unique, teaching environment with Family Medicine residents and faculty.